griffithlab/civic-docs/docs/getting_started.rst

      The following list is not exhaustive but provides many examples of approaches to identify high quality evidence.
 If you know of a useful resource that is not listed below, please let us know about it.
-NOTE: some of these resources are open access, others are not.
+NOTE: some of these resources are open access; others are not.
 When entering evidence into CIViC, **never** copy content or ideas from another resource.
-     Your contributions to CIViC should be based on published evidence, but in your own words.
+     Your contributions to CIViC should be based on published evidence but in your own words.

      **Example sources of CIViC evidence and high priority variants**